Örnen-class cruiser

+The Örnen class (English: Eagle class) was a class of five torpedo cruisers built for the Swedish Navy between 1896 and 1899.
+All of the cruisers participated in the Swedish neutrality patrol during the First World War from 1914–1918.

 History

 During the 1880s, the torpedo cruiser was a type of vessel present in several European naval fleets.
 These ships were primarily designed for defense against hostile torpedo boats but could also be used to lead their own torpedo boat flotillas.
 Typically, they were armed with medium-caliber artillery ranging from 12 to 15 cm, along with torpedo tubes.

 The question of introducing similar vessels into the Swedish Navy was first raised by the 1879 naval defense inquiry, but it was not until 1892 that any results were achieved.
 The naval war material committee appointed that year emphasized the need for a type of vessel suitable for reconnaissance operations in coastal areas and archipelagos, as well as torpedo boat combat.

 During the 1895 parliament session, funds were allocated for a ship of the proposed type intended to be named Örn.
 However, since the Royal Norwegian Navy had given the same name to a torpedo boat, it had to be changed to Örnen.
 In 1896, funds were granted for two sister ships, and in 1897, funds were allocated for two more.
 The first two were originally supposed to be named Ejdern and Tärnan but were renamed in a decision in late 1897.
 The decision was made to honor historical Swedish naval figures, and the ships were therefore named Claes Horn and Jacob Bagge, both successful admirals during the Nordic Seven Years' War of 1563–1570.
 The last two ships were named Psilander and Claes Uggla, the latter known for his actions against the English fleet during the Battle of Orfordness in 1704, and the former a skilled commander during the time of Charles XI who perished in the naval battle off the southern cape of Öland in 1676.